MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

 ---
-title: Analyze data in lists with help from Copilot
+title: Analyze data in lists with help from Copilot (preview)
 description: Learn how to use the data analysis mode in Business central to analyze data.
 author: jswymer
 ms.author: jswymer